DigitalCampus/oppia-docs/support/userguide/export_block/publish_to_oppia.rst

 #.
 Select the ``Course design`` you would like to use.
 #.
 Select the ``Course status``, either ``Draft/testing`` or ``Live``
 #.
 Press the ``Export to Oppia Package`` button.
 #.
-On the next page, you will see some options for quizzes and general course
+On the next page, you will see some options for quizzes and general course settings
-   settings (see below: :ref:`export_options_explained`)

 .. _export_server_connections_explained: